qjcg/awesome-typst/README.md

 - [typst-diagbox](https://github.com/PgBiel/typst-diagbox): A library for diagonal line dividers in Typst tables

-### Slides

-- [typst-slides](https://github.com/andreasKroepelin/typst-slides): A template for creating slides in Typst

 ### Linguistics

 - [leipzig-gloss](https://gitea.everydayimshuflin.com/greg/typst-lepizig-glossing): A library that provides primitives for creating glossing rules according to Leipzig.